GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex2_gnirsxd_SXD111mm_cmdline.rst

     reduce @tel155.lis -r reduceTelluric --user_cal processed_arc:N20191013S0006_arc.fits -p fitTelluric:interactive=True @hip94510.param @nopinhole.param

 The ringing is not as well fit, if at all when using the solution from the sky lines.
-However, the fit for Order 6 and 7 is great.
+However, the fits for Order 6 and 7 are good.

 **CONCLUSION**